 Now completely updated, the new fourth edition reflects the significant changes in the law that have occurred since the previous edition in 2016 was published, namely, cases decided under The Texas Trade

 Secrets Act (TUTSA), which replaced 50 years of jurisprudence on common-law

-trade-secret misappropriation in 2013, recent amendments to TUTSA, the federal
+trade-secret misappropriation in 2013, the recent amendments to TUTSA, the federal

-Defend Trade Secrets Act passed by Congress in 2016, and significant U.S.
+Defend Trade Secrets Act passed by Congress in 2016, and critical U.S.

 trade-secret, and computer-law litigation and acts as an arbitrator, mediator,

 He graduated from New York University School of Law in 1976 and is

 licensed to practice in Texas and before the United States Patent and Trademark